zhubao315/learn-agentic-ai/12a_langgraph_functional_api/03_design_patterns/README.md

 We will start off by understanding Design Patterns to build AI Workflows and move forward to building blocks and architectures for AI Agents.
 LangGraph Functional API is a tool to implement these design patterns for solving meaningful problems to create real value.

+Review the augmented_llm codebase to understand the basic building blocks for these workflows.

 ## Summary

 **Workflows**